The Art Newspaper, February 15, 2023

 About the Princeton University Art Museum

-The Museum’s main building is currently closed for the construction of a bold and welcoming new building, designed by Sir David Adjaye and slated to open in late 2024.
+The main Museum building is currently closed for the construction of a bold and welcoming new building, designed by Sir David Adjaye in collaboration with executive architects Cooper Robertson and slated to open in late 2024.

-Please visit the Museum’s website for digital access to the collections, a diverse portfolio of virtual programs and updates on opportunities to visit in person.
-The Museum Store in Palmer Square, located at 56 Nassau Street in downtown Princeton, is open daily, or shop online at princetonmuseumstore.org.
+Art on Hulfish is open daily in downtown Princeton at 11 Hulfish Street.
+Art@Bainbridge is open Tuesday through Sunday at 158 Nassau Street in downtown Princeton.
+Admission to both galleries is free.
+Please visit the Museum’s website for digital access to the collections, a diverse portfolio of programs, and details on visiting our downtown galleries.
+The Museum Store in Palmer Square, located at 56 Nassau Street in downtown Princeton, is open daily—or shop online at www.princetonmuseumstore.org

 Museum in the News